spotify/confidence-sdk-python/README.md

-# Confidence OpenFeature Python Provider
+# Confidence SDK

-This repo contains the OpenFeature Python flag provider for [Confidence](https://confidence.spotify.com/).
+This repo contains the [Confidence](https://confidence.spotify.com/) SDK for python and the Confidence OpenFeature flag provider.

-## OpenFeature

-Before starting to use the provider, it can be helpful to read through the general [OpenFeature docs](https://docs.openfeature.dev/) and get familiar with the concepts.

 ## Adding the dependency